chrisgrieser/nvim-various-textobjs/README.md

 ## Advanced Usage

 ### Smart Alternative to `gx`
 Using the URL textobject, you can also write a small snippet to replace netrw's `gx`.
 The code below retrieves the next URL (within the amount of lines configured in the `setup` call), and opens it in your browser.
 While this is already an improvement to vim's built-in `gx`, which requires the cursor to be standing on a URL to work, you can even go one step further.
 If no URL has been found within the next few lines, the `:UrlView` command from [urlview.nvim](https://github.com/axieax/urlview.nvim) is triggered.
-This searches the entire buffer for URLs from which you can choose one to open.
+This searches the entire buffer for URLs to choose from.

 ```lua
 vim.keymap.set("n", "gx", function()